 We may earn money or products from the companies mentioned in this post.
 At no extra cost to you, I only recommend products I have experience with.
 As an Amazon Associate, I earn from qualifying purchases.

 I’m delighted to share my experience visiting this hotel.
-My stay was sponsored by the King and Prince Resort, however all observations and opinions are my own.
+My stay was sponsored by the, however, all observations and opinions are my own.

 King and Prince Location

 To begin with, I had no idea that the Germans made it this close to the United States.
-If you get the chance to visit the St. Simons Lighthouse and the Coastal Georgia Historical society to learn more about this alarming part of history.
-St. Simons history goes further back than this of course, to Spanish occupation, English battles, Civil War plantations and more.
+If you get the chance to visit the St. Simons Lighthouse and the Coastal Georgia Historical Society to learn more about this alarming part of history.
+St. Simons history goes further back than this of course, to Spanish occupation, English battles, Civil War plantations, and more.
 To read more of the historical sights on St. Simons and my experience there, visit Wanderlust Atlanta and Travis’ review of St. Simons’ sights.

 The menus offer many seafood dishes, as well as bison and chicken dinners.
 While no kids menu items are listed, the staff will accommodate any special requests for your family.

-The King and Prince resort guests frequently return year after year.
+Theguests frequently return year after year.
 Discover why on your next family vacation!

-(Photos courtesy of the King & Prince Resort)
+(Some Photos courtesy of the King & Prince Resort)